-Investment in subsidiaries (Note 4(d) and Note 16 to the financial statements)
+Investment in subsidiaries and amounts owing by subsidiaries (Note 4(e), Note 16 and Note 19 to the financial statements)

-The Company performs impairment review on the investment in subsidiaries whenever the events or changes in circumstances indicate that the carrying amount of the investment in subsidiaries may not be recoverable in accordance with its accounting policy.
+The Company performs impairment review on the investment in subsidiaries and amounts owing by subsidiaries whenever the events or changes in circumstances indicate that the carrying amounts of the investment in subsidiaries and amounts owing by subsidiaries may not be recoverable in accordance with its accounting policy.
 More regular reviews are performed if events indicate that this is necessary.
 The assessment of the net tangible assets of the subsidiaries affects the result of the impairment test.
+The impairment made on investment in subsidiaries entails an allowance for doubtful debts to be made to the amounts owing by these subsidiaries.

 Significant judgement is required in the estimation of the present value of future cash flows generated by the subsidiaries, which involve uncertainties and are significantly affected by assumptions used and judgement made regarding estimates of future cash flows and discount rates.
-Changes in assumptions could significantly affect the results of the Company's tests for impairment of investment in subsidiaries.
+Changes in assumptions could significantly affect the results of the Company's tests for impairment of investment in subsidiaries and amounts owing by subsidiaries.